h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 Note that the left hand uses a right-handed coordinate system and the right hand uses a left-handed coordinate system. -->

 ## Hand Pose Data Processing
-Our hand pose data is generated by [StretchSense MoCap Pro Gloves Hand Engine](https://stretchsense.com/solution/hand-engine/).
+The hand pose data is generated by [StretchSense MoCap Pro Gloves Hand Engine](https://stretchsense.com/solution/hand-engine/).
 You can check [data_file_explanation.md](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/data_file_explanation.md/#data) to get each term meaning in the raw data folder `hand/`.

-### Visualize the left hand
+### Visualize the left hand [tbd: check the frame]

 **Left hand uses a right-handed coordinate system**